 What is Calibration, ISO17025 and UKAS?

-Calibration is the process of comparison a measurement to a standardised quantity to a stated accuracy.
+Calibration is the comparison of values derived by a measurement instrument to those of a calibration standard of known accuracy.

 ISO17025 is an international standard that defines the requirements and expectations of a competent calibration laboratory.
 We are accredited by UKAS (the UK’s national accreditation body), who independently verify that our people, equipment and processes meet these standards.